theJohnnyBrown/edx-platform/docs/en_us/course_authors/source/creating_content/create_video.rst

       http://www.youtube.com/watch?v=OEoXaMPEzfM
       https://s3.amazonaws.com/edx-course-videos/edx-edx101/EDXSPCPJSP13-G030300.mp4

+   ..note:: To be sure all students can access the video, we recommend providing both an .mp4 and a .webm version of your video.
+To do this, you can post additional versions of your videos on the Internet, then add the URLs for these versions below the default video URL. **These URLs cannot be YouTube URLs**.
+To add a URL for another version, click **Add URLs for additional versions**.
+The first listed video that's compatible with the student's computer will play.

 #.
-Next to **Timed Transcript**, select an option.
+Next to **Default Timed Transcript**, select an option.

    - If edX already has a transcript for your video--for example, if you're using a video from an existing course--Studio automatically finds the transcript and associates the transcript with the video.

-     If you want to modify the transcript, click **Download to Edit**.
-You can then make your changes and upload the new file by clicking **Upload New Timed Transcript**.
+     If you want to modify the transcript, click **Download Transcript for Editing**.
+You can then make your changes and upload the new file by clicking **Upload New Transcript**.

-   - If your video has a transcript on YouTube, Studio automatically finds the transcript and asks if you want to import it.
-To use this YouTube transcript, click **Import from YouTube**.
-(If you want to modify the YouTube transcript, after Studio imports the transcript, click **Download to Edit**.
-You can then make your changes and upload the new file by clicking **Upload New Timed Transcript**.)
+   - If edX doesn't have a transcript for the video, but YouTube has a transcript, Studio automatically finds the YouTube transcript and asks if you want to import it.
+To use this YouTube transcript, click **Import YouTube Transcript**.
+(If you want to modify the YouTube transcript, after Studio imports the transcript, click **Download Transcript for Editing**.
+You can then make your changes and upload the new file by clicking **Upload New Transcript**.)

+   - If both edX and YouTube have a transcript for your video, but the edX transcript is out of date, you'll receive a message asking if you want to replace the edX transcript with the YouTube transcript.
+Click **Yes, replace the edX transcript with the YouTube transcript** to use the YouTube transcript.

-   - If neither edX nor YouTube has a transcript for your video, and your transcript uses the .srt format, click **Upload New Timed Transcript** to upload the transcript file from your computer.
+   - If neither edX nor YouTube has a transcript for your video, and your transcript uses the .srt format, click **Upload New Transcript** to upload the transcript file from your computer.

      .. note::